 The Verdict

-Purdia Capital comes out ahead with lower starting cost and better profit split.
+Both firms have their strengths.
+Purdia Capital wins on better profit split.
+Take Profit Trader wins on lower starting cost.
 The best choice depends on your trading style and priorities.

 Compare Side by Side